catchorg/Catch2/docs/tutorial.md

 For each ```SECTION``` the ```TEST_CASE``` is executed from the start - so as we enter each section we know that size is 5 and capacity is at least 5.
 We enforced those requirements with the ```REQUIRE```s at the top level so we can be confident in them.
 This works because the ```SECTION``` macro contains an if statement that calls back into Catch to see if the section should be executed.
 One leaf section is executed on each run through a ```TEST_CASE```.
 The other sections are skipped.
 Next time through the next section is executed, and so on until no new sections are encountered.

-So far so good - this is already an improvement on the setup/ teardown approach because now we see our setup code inline and we can use the stack.
+So far so good - this is already an improvement on the setup/teardown approach because now we see our setup code inline and use the stack.

 The power of sections really shows, however, when we need to execute a sequence of, checked, operations.
-Continuing the vector example we might want to verify that after reserving a larger capacity, if we reserve smaller capacity (but still larger than the current size) then the capacity is not, in fact, changed.
+Continuing the vector example, we might want to verify that attempting to reserve a capacity smaller than the current capacity of the vector changes nothing.
 We can do that, naturally, like so:

 ```c++
     SECTION( "reserving bigger changes capacity but not size" ) {